Human reproduction

-Human reproduction is sexual reproduction that results in human fertilization to produce a human offspring.
-It typically involves sexual intercourse between a sexually mature human male and female.
-During sexual intercourse, the interaction between the male and female reproductive systems results in fertilization of the ovum by the sperm to form a zygote.
-These specialized reproductive cells are called gametes, which are created in a process called gametogenesis.
-While normal cells contain 46 chromosomes (23 pairs), gamete cells only contain 23 single chromosomes, and it is when these two cells merge into one zygote cell that genetic recombination occurs and the new zygote contains 23 chromosomes from each parent, giving it 46 chromosomes (23 pairs).
-The zygote then undergoes a defined development process that is known as human embryogenesis, and this starts the typical 9-month gestation period that is followed by childbirth.
-The fertilization of the ovum may be achieved by artificial insemination methods, which do not involve sexual intercourse.
-Assisted reproductive technology also exists.
+Human sexual reproduction, to produce offspring, begins with fertilization.
+Successful reproduction typically involves sexual intercourse between a healthy, sexually mature and fertile male and female.
+During sexual intercourse, sperm cells are ejaculated into the vagina through the penis, resulting in fertilization of an ovum to form a zygote.

+While normal cells contain 46 chromosomes (23 pairs), gamete cells contain only half that number, and it is when these two cells merge into one combined zygote cell that genetic recombination occurs.
+The zygote then undergoes a defined development process that is known as human embryogenesis, and this starts the typical 38-week gestation period for the embryo (and eventually foetus) that is followed by childbirth.

+Assisted reproductive technology also exists, like IVF, some of which involve alternative methods of fertilization, which do not involve sexual intercourse; the fertilization of the ovum may be achieved by artificial insemination methods.

 Biological and legal requirements

 In order for human reproduction to be achieved, an individual must have undergone puberty first, requiring ovulation in females and the spermarche in males to have occurred prior to engaging in sexual intercourse or achieving pregnancy through non-penetrative means.
 Before puberty, humans are infertile, as their genitals lack reproductive function (only being able to discharge urine).

 Legal factors also play a vital role in the achievement of human reproduction: a minor under the age of consent cannot give legal consent to sexual intercourse or artificial alternatives to reproduction, the former case of which is liable to have the older party charged with statutory rape, depending on jurisdictions.
-Even for minors above the age of consent, comprehensive sex education advises both consenting parties to use contraception to avoid both sexually transmitted diseases and early, unplanned/unwanted pregnancies.
+Even for minors above the age of consent, comprehensive sex education advises both consenting parties to use contraception to avoid both sexually transmitted infections and early, unplanned/unwanted pregnancies.
 Pregnancy in girls under the age of 15 is especially discouraged due to their reproductive systems having yet to reach full maturity.